The Rose Centre, Belmont

 A Company Christmas.
 Directed by…..

-Love In Idleness by Terrence Ratigan.
+Love In Idleness by Terrence Rattigan.
 Directed by Jean Naismith

 Dangerous Corner by J.B.
 Priestley.
 Directed by......